 My roommate’s testimony to the Catholic faith showed just how one person was able to change a life by showing them Jesus.
 I knew I had now inherited this responsibility through my baptism to spread the saving news of Jesus Christ.
 This gift of faith that was given to me was not my own.
 I felt God was calling me to become a missionary so I served with NET Ministries of Canada for a year, evangelizing the youth of Canada and in particular Alberta.
 Serving on NET strengthened my desire to serve the church and to evangelize.
 My time on NET was one of the most rewarding years of my life.

 After serving on NET I went to work for a logging company in British Columbia to put my university degree to use.
 However after working for half a year my heart became restless and I wasn’t content.
 I longed to serve God and to bring others to Christ.
 This was when I actually began to discern priesthood rather than flee at the thought of it.
 The more I looked into priesthood the more I fell in love with it, even though the idea still terrified me.
 The idea of diocesan priesthood didn’t give my heart peace and it wasn’t until I looked into the Companions of the Cross and visited them that I began to feel peace.

 God has challenged me in ways I would never have imagined and I thank him for that.
 I have realized that I cannot discern God’s will alone and that I need a community of brothers to help me discern.
 I feel at home here and that is because I am resting in God.
 I challenge you to listen to where God is calling you and do not be afraid of what He has in store.

 “Our Souls are restless until they rest in you.” – St. Augustine

-I currently serve as associate pastor at St. Maurice Parish in Ottawa, ON.
+I am currently serving as an associate-pastor of St. Maurice parish in Ottawa, ON.